KosinskiLab/mosaic/docs/tutorial/concepts.rst

 The Mosaic interface consists of several key components:

-1. **Menu Bar**: Access to file operations, view settings and help (on macOS its located on the top menu bar)
+1. **Menu Bar**: Access to file operations, view settings and help (on macOS its in the top menu)
 2. **Tab Bar**: Switches between major functional areas

-   - **Segmentation**: Tools for working with point cloud data (clustering, filtering, selection) and analysing object properties
+   - **Segmentation**: Work with point cloud data and analyze object properties
-   - **Parametrization**: Tools for fitting and working with models (geometric fitting, mesh operations)
+   - **Parametrization**: Create and operate on mathematical models
    - **Intelligence**: Advanced features (Dynamically Triangulated Surface simulations, constrained template matching, membrane segmentations)
 3. **Ribbon Toolbar**: Context-specific tools for the active tab
 4. **Object Browser**: Lists and manages loaded data with:

-   - Visibility indicators (colored dots)
+   - Visibility indicators with data types
+   - Context menus for operations
    - Editable names
-   - Point counts or data types
-   - Context menus for operations
 5. **3D Viewport**: Main visualization area with:

    - Navigation controls
    - Orientation indicators
    - Optional coordinate axes
-6. **Status Bar**: Shows application status and activates optional panels
+6. **Status Bar**: Shows current interaction mode and application status

 Additional dock widgets such as the *Volume Viewer* will be displayed at the bottom of the window.